samjohnson208/SaugerParentage/README.md

 ## Project Summary

-Starting the bioinformatics workflow for the Wind River Sauger Project!
-Whoop!
+Below is the code and notes for the Wind River Sauger Parentage Analysis bioinformatics workflow.
+This began on 10/25/24 with file transfers and establishment of the Sauger Parentage github repository, followed by unzipping files (10/29/24) and parsing (11/01/24).

 ## Workflow Outline